Old Indian Trick: Reception

-Critical reviews

 "Old Indian Trick" received positive reviews from critics.
 Amanda Whitting of Vulture gave the episode a 3 star out of 5 rating and wrote, "Despite the episode's big reveals — and there are more than just the existence of a second will — “Old Indian Trick” doesn't hum with the same frenzied energy as The Lowdowns previous installments, which relied on playful antagonism between Lee and whomever he's roped into helping him.
 This week, though, Lee enlists Deidra, a bookshop employee whose only real problem with Lee is that he's low-key uncool. [...]
 The end result is that no one dislikes him, and Lee's day passes without much friction, which doesn't make for blistering TV."

 Sean T. Collins of Decider wrote, "Watching this episode in October 2025, when there are open Nazis and Christian Nationalists at the highest levels of government and the rule of law is being rewritten to favor white people and punish everyone else more or less openly, is... bittersweet.
 Nevertheless, it is bracing and necessary for art to address these people for who and what they are."
 Tori Preston of Pajiba wrote, "So maybe Betty Jo is our femme fatale after all!
 What I wanna know is, did Lee tell her because he trusts her, or did he tell her because he doesn't and now all he needs to do is keep an eye on Chutto's apartment and see who comes sniffing around?
 With only two more episodes left in the season, we won't have to wait long to see how this mystery shakes out - and who's left standing when it does."